AllisonJiao/IntelliDish/documentation/M3_Requirements_and_Design.md

 Mar 10:
 - Revised Section 3.3 to clarify the flow of "Manage Friends" for E2E testing purposes.

+Mar 12:
+- Revised Section 3.3 to clarify the flow of "Participate In PotLuck" for E2E testing purposes.

 ## 2. Project Description
 Our app “IntelliDish - AI Powered Recipe Recommendations Taylored for your Stomach and Fridge” aims to solve challenges faced by people with busy schedules and limited access to diverse cooking ingredients.